 ✓ Have an Informal Call With Your Prospect

-Use this time to ask questions in order to gain a deeper understanding of their pain points and goals.
+Use this time to ask questions in order to gain a deeper understanding of their pain points, opportunities and goals.

 ✓ Scope Out Your Competitor’s Offerings

-Start thinking about ways you can differentiate your solution, based on what you know about your prospect’s needs.
+Start thinking about ways you can differentiate your product or solution, based on what you know about your prospect’s needs.

 If you have a content library, start there—if not, look through your most recent 5-10 RFP responses.
-(Note that you’ll likely still need to tailor those answers to fit this particular RFP.)
+(Note that you’ll likely still need to tailor those answers to fit this the needs of this particular RFP.)

 ✓ Identify the Knowledge Gaps you Need Your SMEs to Fill

-Start making your list of potential contributors and reach out to them as early as possible.
+Start making your list of potential contributors and reach out to them early in the process.

 ✓ Make Your RFP Response Content Plan

-Highlight your key proposal themes—the most persuasive reasons your prospect would choose your solution—so your contributors can refer to them as they’re writing.
+Highlight your key proposal themes—the most persuasive reasons your prospect would choose your solution—so your contributors can refer to them as they’re writing a winning RFP response.

 ✓ Brief Your Contributors on Your Plan & Project Timeline